 1. Translate word problems carefully.
 Make sure you really understand the concepts underlying the question in a word problem – especially since they are so prevalent on the GED.
 One or two words can radically change the meaning.
 Don’t rush these challenging questions, even if the math seems fairly obvious!

 2. Use Approximation & Estimation.
 If the answer choices are far apart, or if you’re running out of time, try approximating and estimating, rounding numbers to the nearest integer and trying to streamline your calculations.
-This is especially helpful in the second half when you’re working without a calculator!
+This is especially helpful in the second section when you’re working without a calculator!

 3. Remember the Golden Rule of Scientific Notation.
 You can express large numbers and tiny decimals in scientific notation, and you should remember this rule: Positive exponents move to the right.
-Negative exponents move to the decimal to the left.
+Negative exponents move the decimal to the left.

 4. Use the entire time.
 If you finish early, go back and review the questions, re-checking your work.
 You might have made a couple easy mistakes that could cost you points!